t-bendet/Covid-Project/project guidelines/pseudo code.md

 ## ninja

 1. Add more features.
 You can do much more with this API
-2. Make it look pretty
-3. Tweak the performance.
+2. Tweak the performance.
 Maybe local storage can help us here
-4. Create a spinner when the data is loading. or ither cool animation
+3. Create a spinner when the data is loading. or ither cool animation
-5. Disable the buttons when you send an api request.
+4. Disable the buttons when you send an api request.
 Now what happens is you can click numerous of times on a button and it will send numerous times an api request.
 But we really only need one.
-6. devision by sub regions
+5. devision by sub regions
-7. more forms of chrts
+6. more forms of chrts
-8. adiitional data on contry :contry api (borders,capital),covidapi(updated_at)
+7. adiitional data on contry :contry api (borders,capital),covidapi(updated_at)
-9. add favicon